vsanthanam/vslaunchpad/README.md

 Like many of us on GitHub, I've got a [personal website](https://www.vsanthanam.com) that contains some general information about me and my profile as an engineer.

-But, as time as gone on, I've found my portfolio & methods of contact splintering into dozens of accounts, urls, and repositories.
+But, as time has gone on, I've found my portfolio & methods of contact splintering into dozens of accounts, urls, and repositories.

-Then, it occurred to me that I have a domain, `vsanthanam.com`.
+Then, it occurred to me that I have a domain under my control, `vsanthanam.com`.
 I was able to set up subdomains to forward to my profile or project of choice using `{identity} [dot] vsanthanam [dot] com`

 This way, I could easily send someone to, say, my LinkedIn profile with the following easy to remember url: `https://linkedin.vsanthanam.com`

 I wanted to make a visual representation of my online identities and projects, so I built this this simple React.js app that allows a user to easily find exactly what they're looking for.

 check it out at `launchpad [dot] vsanthanam [dot] com`.